Biking in Taipei: My Unforgettable Adventure with Route & Tips

 Our route, overall, is very doable for beginners, the air fresh, the road smooth and the scenery so beautiful.
 Although it had some ups and downs, most of it had a slight decline so it’s not very punishing for non-athletic types like me.
 I only had to apologise once to some tourists for bumping into them, got bullied by a small dog that didn’t want to make way for me, and CRASHED into a river barrier and a flat road for no apparent reason at all.

 Sadly, due to exhaustion and pain from the knee bruises I got after the last crash, I had to stop at Tamsui MRT Station while my friends continued to Lovers Bridge, following the original plan.

 For those curious about the route from Tamsui MRT Station to Lovers Bridge, my friends told me that it was more or less the same, but they had to take a detour and use the part of the main road to get there.
 Also, it became a lot more crowded right at Tamsui, so ring the bell bikers — it’s there for a reason!

 My final thoughts

 This 15km bike ride was one hell of an experience, especially for a newbie and inexperienced biker like me.
 Despite the mishaps and injuries, I would still do it all over again when I get the chance to go back to Taipei.
 Of course, with more preparation and practise.

 You see?
 I’m almost there.
-I hope the day would finally come when I could proudly say, I’m a pro biker, just like those kids I used to envy.
+I hope the day would finally come when I could proudly say, I’m a pro biker, just like those kids I envy.
 Never say die!
 Fight!

-I hope you’re inspired by my story.
+I hope my story inspired you.
 What’s the most unforgettable biking experience you’ve ever had?
 I’d love to hear it, too!

-*Special thanks to Joey for planning our route, to Gale and Mickey, for patiently waiting for me whenever I get left behind, and of course, to my BF, for staying behind me, always looking after my welfare.
+*Special thanks to Joey for planning our biking in Taipei route, to Gale and Mickey, for patiently waiting for me.
+And of course, to my BF, for staying behind me, always looking after my welfare.
 Till our next cycling adventure guys!